datacamp-content-public/courses-r-from-scratch/chapter1.md

 `@instructions`
 As before, you see an editor on the right.
 It has the calculation, ready to run.

 The editor contains a line of R code.
-As you would predict, R understands numbers like `10.50`, and it understands `+` between the numbers as an instruction to add the numbers.
+As you might predict, R understands numbers like `10.50`, and it understands `+` between the numbers as an instruction to add the numbers.

 But - the numbers aren't exactly right for Alex' and Billie's bill.
 Edit them so they match the numbers above, then click on "Submit Answer" to carry on to